wp-plugins/microblog-poster/readme.txt

 - Sends out social signals and auto share to social media accounts
 - Social signals and backlinks auto generator
 - Cross post to facebook , twitter and more
-- Auto publish to social networks accounts
+- Auto publish to facebook , tumblr
+- Auto share to twitter , facebook , linkedin

 == Screenshots ==